cbrennanpoole/Qualitative-Self/README.md

 ---

-###  Skills Assessment : Application Tracking Systems Done Right at
+###  Skills Assessment : Application Tracking Systems

 `
-...
-Coca - Cola; 'hey! - How'd you do that?' enjoy... on the highway to anywhere : $KO `
+ Done Right at ...
+Coca - Cola; 'hey! - enjoy ... on the highway to anywhere :
+`
 <br>